 David Cordero-Heredia

-At Pontificia Universidad Católica del Ecuador, Professor Cordero-Heredia has taught Constitutional Law, Indigenous Peoples’ Rights, Social Movements and the Law, Sociology of Law, Inter-American Human Rights System, Constitutional Litigation, Human Rights Clinic, and International Human Rights.
+Professor Cordero-Heredia has taught Constitutional Law, Indigenous Peoples’ Rights, Social Movements and the Law, Sociology of Law, Inter-American Human Rights System, Constitutional Litigation, Human Rights Clinic, and International Human Rights Law at various universities in Ecuador.

 He is also a dedicated human rights advocate, representing Indigenous peoples from Ecuador and Colombia before the Inter-American Human Rights System.
-In 2022, he was part of the legal team that brought the case of the Indigenous Peoples in Voluntary Isolation, Tagaeri and Taromenane, before the Inter-American Court of Human Rights.
+In 2022, he was part of the legal team that brought the case of the Indigenous Peoples in Voluntary Isolation (Tagaeri and Taromenane) before the Inter-American Court of Human Rights.

 LL.B., Pontificia Universidad Católica del Ecuador (Ecuador)